-Another information sheet for chronic conditions in breastfeeding mothers which will eventually become a book
+Another information sheet for chronic conditions in breastfeeding mothers which now forms part of the book Chronic Medical Conditions and Breastfeeding available on Amazon as a kindle or paperback book

 If this is useful in your work maybe you should buy Breastfeeding and Medication or A guide to breastfeeding for the medical professional